 These questions are based loosely on the SMART goal concept.
 But to be honest, I found them a bit dry, boring and while great for corporate life, they didn’t quite seem to work in real life where things like emotions, kids, pets and well life gets involved.

-So I tweaked and tested until I came up with a set of questions that were wayyy more relevant and just worked so. much. better.
+So I tweaked and tested until I came up with a set of questions that were wayyy more relevant and just worked so. much. better. and then included them on my printable goals sheet.

 Now let’s talk about the action plan.